Discovering Tasmania’s Wonders – A Scenic Seven-Week Campervan Adventure

 Recover from the previous day’s exertions with a much easier but equally scenic walk around Dove Lake.
 This 6km track offers spectacular views and passes through different types of vegetation.

-Day 40: Explore more of the Park
+Day 40: Explore More of the Park

 Explore more of the park’s hiking trails.
 Try the Enchanted Walk, a beautiful 20-minute stroll along the river.
 Or perhaps the King Billy track, a 2km walk that will introduce you to some of Tasmania’s ancient vegetation, including 1,500-year-old King Billy pines.

-Day 41: Waldheim Chalet and Weindorfers forest walk
+Day 41: Waldheim Chalet and Weindorfers Forest Walk

 Visit the Waldheim Chalet, the original home of Gustav and Kate Weindorfer.
 The Chalet tells the story of these pioneers whose vision established the national park.
 Follow this visit with the Weindorfers Forest Walk, a 20-minute circuit walk through a cool temperate rainforest.